-For 30 years…Cultivating Connections between People and Plants…amid a 434-acre public garden located within the Bent Creek Experimental Forest.
-Surrounded by lush folds of the botanically diverse Southern Appalachian Mountains, The North Carolina Arboretum in Asheville, NC, is adjacent to the scenic Blue Ridge Parkway, at Milepost 393, and is nestled in one of the most beautiful natural settings in America.
+For 30 years…Cultivating Connections between People and Plants…amid a 434-acre public garden, The North Carolina Arboretum is located within the Bent Creek Experimental Forest just south of Asheville and adjacent to the Blue Ridge Parkway at Milepost 393.
+Surrounded and crisscrossed by forested coves and meandering creeks in the botanically diverse Southern Appalachian Mountains, The North Carolina Arboretum is set in one of the most beautiful natural settings in America.

-Established in 1986 by the General Assembly as an affiliate of the University of North Carolina, the Arboretum was founded nearly a century after Frederick Law Olmsted, the 'Father of American Landscape Architecture,' first envisioned such an institution near Asheville as part of his legacy to the Biltmore Estate.
+The Arboretum was established as an affiliate of the University of North Carolina by the State General Assembly in 1986, nearly a century after Frederick law Olmsted, the Father of American Landscape Architecture, first envisioned a research arboretum as part of his legacy and plan for George Vanderbilt at Biltmore Estate.

-The permit authorizing The N.C.
-Arboretum to occupy National Forest system lands does not give the Arboretum the authority to allow for other commercial activities on National Forest land.
-Please visit the National Forests in North Carolina website or call the Pisgah Ranger District at (828) 877-3265 for more information regarding permitting.
+Located on land within the Pisgah National Forest, the Arboretum is operated under a special use permit issued by the National Forests in North Carolina.
+This permit does not give the Arboretum the authority to allow commercial activities on National Forest land.
+Please visit the National Forests in North Carolina website or call the Pisgah Ranger District at 828-877-3265 for more information regarding permitting.

 Click on the links below to learn more about the Arboretum, employment opportunities and the latest news and happenings: